openservicemesh/osm/docs/patterns/certificates.md

 When the OSM control plane starts, a new certificate issuer is instantiated.
 The kind of cert issuer is determined by the `--cert-manager` CLI parameter.
 When this is set to `vault` OSM uses a Vault cert issuer.
-This is a Hasticorp Vault client, which satisfies the `certificate.Manager` interface.
+This is a Hashicorp Vault client, which satisfies the `certificate.Manager` interface.
 It provides the following methods:
 ```
   - IssueCertificate - issues new certificates